Israel Kirzner: Judaic scholar

-Kirzner is also an ordained rabbi and Talmudic scholar, and serves as the rabbi of the congregation once headed by his father in Brooklyn, New York.
-He is one of the most famous disciples of Rabbi Isaac Hutner, the late dean of the Yeshiva Rabbi Chaim Berlin, where he studied for many years during the same years he obtained his academic training.
+Kirzner is also an ordained rabbi and Talmudic scholar and serves as the rabbi of the congregation once headed by his father in Brooklyn, New York.
+He is one of the most famous disciples of Rabbi Isaac Hutner, the late dean of the Yeshiva Rabbi Chaim Berlin, where he studied for many years during the same time that he obtained his academic training.
 Kirzner is an authority on Hutner's writings and is one of the few official editors of all sources that Hutner quotes.

+Kirzner is a friend a former chavrusa of Rabbi Aharon Feldman, the Rosh Yeshiva of Yeshivas Ner Yisroel.